vzvca/libfiber/README.md

 Each fiber has its own stack and shares the CPU with other fibers.
 When it resumes execution, it restarts where it was just like a normal thread.
-The difference with a `normal' thread is that fibers to not run concurrently but sequentially in the same `kernel' thread.
+The difference with a 'normal' thread is that fibers to not run concurrently but sequentially in the same 'kernel' thread.
+Another difference is that fibers use a cooperative (vs preemptive) multitasking model.

 It has advantages :
  * there is no need to lock data used by several fibers because they access this data sequentially
- * they are more lighter than `kernel' thread and context switch is very fast
+ * they are more lighter than 'kernel' thread and context switch is very fast

 And it has drawbacks too :
- * each fiber must be `fair' with other fibers and yield the CPU to give others a chance to run.
+ * each fiber must be 'fair' with other fibers and yield the CPU to give others a chance to run.
 If a single fiber fails to do so, the whole program will hang.
  * fibers will not take advantage of multi-processor machines, they will not spread naturally across the available CPU cores.